-This intensive training program is designed to prepare you for a career in an academic or large private referral center.
-You will review all of Mayo Clinic's consultation cases seen by members of the Bone and Soft Tissue team, approximately 5000 cases per year.
+The intensive training program is designed to prepare each fellow for a career in an academic or large private referral center.
+Trainees review all Mayo Clinic consultation cases seen by members of the bone and soft tissue team, approximately 5,000 cases per year.

-The Bone and Soft Tissue Pathology Fellowship Program at Mayo Clinic in Rochester will accept its first fellow to complete the program in 2009.
-Going forward, it is anticipated that one fellow will complete this program annually.
-Mayo Clinic's Surgical Pathology Fellowship began in 1919.
-Since then, nearly 200 fellows have completed their training in this program.
+The Bone and Soft Tissue Pathology Fellowship at Mayo Clinic began in 2009.
+Since that time, more than seven physicians have completed training.
+It is anticipated that one fellow will complete this program annually.
+This subspecialty fellowship builds on Mayo Clinic's Surgical Pathology Fellowship, which began in 1919.